THE NONFICTIONOW BOARD

 Elena Pasarello

-USA
+Corvallis, OR USA

 Elena Passarello's essays have recently appeared in National GeographicAudubon, McSweeney's, and Paris Review.
 She is the author of two collections, Let Me Clear My Throat and Animals Strike Curious Poses, both with Sarabande Books.
 Animals Strike Curious Poses was translated into five languages and appeared on "Best Books" lists in The GuardianPublisher's Weekly, and New York Times Book Review.
 A 2015 Whiting Award winner, Elena teaches at Vermont College of Fine Arts and Oregon State University and appears weekly on the nationally syndicated radio program LiveWire.